tflo/Ctx-Typeset-Tool/Ctx Typeset/Ctx Typeset.scptd/Contents/Resources/Manual/Manual.md

 Of course, a ConTeXt Minimal (standalone) is required.[^texlive]

-The script has been tested only with OS 10.8, 10.9 and 10.10 (Mountain Lion, Mavericks, Yosemite).
-On previous systems notifications won’t work due to the absence of Notification Center.
-If this interrupts the script please disable notifications permanently in the settings section in the script.
+The script is fully compatible with OS 10.9, 10.10 and 10.11 (Mavericks, Yosemite, El Capitan).
+On older systems notifications won’t work and you should disable notifications permanently in the settings section in the script.

-On OS X Mountain Lion notifications are sent through a small tool called *terminal-notifier*.
-If you don’t see notifications make sure that the tool is registered in the Notification Center in *System Preferences / Notification Center*.
-There you can also finetune the bahavior of the notifications.

-From OS X Mavericks on the new AppleScript command ‘display notification’ is used (no third-party tools).

 *Python* must be installed (2 or 3) for file URL parsing.